symfony/symfony-docs/create_framework/http_foundation.rst

 use it in all your projects, whatever the configuration is, it will behave correctly and safely.
 That's one of the goals of using a framework.
 If you were to write a framework from scratch, you would have to think about all these cases by yourself.
-Why not using a technology that already works?
+Why not use a technology that already works?

 .. note::